opendaylight/releng-builder/docs/jenkins.rst

           <b>source:jar</b> and <b>javadoc:jar</b>.
           Artifacts are uploaded to OpenDaylight's
           <a href="https://nexus.opendaylight.org">Nexus</a> on completion.

+          A distribution-merge-{stream} job is triggered to add the new artifacts to the integration distribution.

           Running the "remerge" trigger is possible before a Change is merged, it would still build the actual HEAD.
 This job does not alter Gerrit votes.